spacedsweden/docs/docs/sms/sms.md

 ![Screen shot of callback configured](images/callbackurlconfigured.png)

-That's it, send an SMS to your sinch [number](https://dashboard.sinch.com/numbers/your-numbers/numbers)
+That's it, send an SMS to your Sinch [number](https://dashboard.sinch.com/numbers/your-numbers/numbers)

 Refresh your request bin page to see the request data we send on incoming sms.